qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - works good so far
 - good so far the
 - very good so far easy
-- tbsp a week so far so good
+- use a week so far so good
 - all good so far
 - so far all good
 - so far so good see if it works better than the mail service currently using looks good so far